-When will rugby return in the UK?
+When will rugby return in the UK and Ireland?

 World Rugby chairman Sir Bill Beaumont said: “We are all missing the sport that we know and love.
 While it is difficult not to be playing or training, advice by the respective governments and authorities must be adhered to.